JohnMLarkin/FlightComputer-HW/docs/parts.rst

     - `Tenergy <https://power.tenergy.com/standard-male-tamiya-connector-battery-side/>`__

 A charger for the battery is also required.
-For the battery pack specified an appropriate choice is the Tenergy TLP-2000 (`Tenergy <https://power.tenergy.com/tenergy-tlp-2000-smart-charger-for-li-ion-lipo-battery-packs-3-7v-14-8v/>`__).
+For the battery pack specified, an appropriate choice is the Tenergy TLP-2000 (`Tenergy <https://power.tenergy.com/tenergy-tlp-2000-smart-charger-for-li-ion-lipo-battery-packs-3-7v-14-8v/>`__).
 This charger can be shared among multiple Flight Computers.

 Connecting the Flight Computer PCB to the external interface also requires flat ribbon cable (10 conductors).
 We buy this by the meter (`Digi-Key <https://www.digikey.com/product-detail/en/wurth-electronics-inc/63911015521CAB/732-11801-ND/8324551>`__) and cut an appropriate length.